Estimated Length: 8 seat hours

 1. Fiber-Optic Principles

-Fiber-optic technology basics, optical fiber types, and light propagation and principles.
+Basics of fiber-optic technology, optical fiber types, and light propagation and principles.

 2. Fiber Modes and Light Modulation